peytoncordero/DRI25/data-literacies.md

 # Ethical Considerations and Impacts

+As we explore stages of data, we will evaluate the ethical considerationss and implications beyond the institution and

 ## Challenge: Ethical Considerations and Impacts

 Think of the following scenerio and the possible considerations and impacts for working with data.